mlz-ictrl/nicos/doc/source/sessionapi.rst

    .. attribute:: autocreate_devices

-      A boolean that determines if the session automatically creates all non-`.lowlevel` devices in a setup (if true), or if devices are created on-demand by calls to `getDevice` (if false).
+      A boolean that determines if the session automatically creates all devices with "namespace" `.visibility` in a setup (if true), or if devices are created on-demand by calls to `getDevice` (if false).

    .. attribute:: cache